peterDijk/nestjs-typeorm-graphql-auth-boilerplate/README.md

 $ yarn test:cov
 ```

+## Notes

+- GET /health as first test route, and POST as test to store record in database
+- Now as RESTful API only.
+With Nestjs application is setup modules and services.
+Graphql can be added (@nestjs/graphql) the resolver can use the same services.
+So easy to plugin graphql now

+### TODO

+- Add Authentification layer.
+On succesful login a JWT token is returned.
+In all following requests add the token to the header.
+Authentification decorator will be added to routes/ resolvers wich will make these endpoints protected
+- Add Graphql layer
+- all setup now and ready for adding logic for the Byndies Sharing app

 ## Support

 Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
+It can grow thanks to the sponsors and support by the amazing backer.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Stay in touch